35 Engaging Five Senses Activities Kids Love

 17. Write scratch-and-sniff names

-Add a few drops of essential oils to cotton balls and drop them into spice jars.
+Add a few drops of different essential oils to cotton balls and drop them into spice jars.
 Ask kids to sniff them without looking, and see if they can identify the smells.

 19. Go on a scent hunt